Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 - If we ever have a string with space at its begning and end, and if we wanna remove those(only start and end space, hence not exactly same as capwords), then we use `word.trim()`.
 - Now if we just want to remove the extra spaces from start (& not from the end), then we use `word.trimStart()`.
 - Similarly to remove extra spaces from only end, then we use `word.trimEnd()`.
+- Now if we ever wanna make all letters capital, then we use `word.toUpperCase()`